openid/OpenYOLO-Spec/android/delete.md

 the credential.
 The provider creates a delete response message (specified in [SECTION](#delete-response-message)), and passes this back to the requester via [setResult][android-set-result].
-The intent data returned to the client _must_ carry the delete result using an extra, named "org.openyolo.credential.delete.result".
-Additionally, the result code contained in that delete result _must_ match the result code for the provider activity.
+The intent data returned to the client MUST carry the delete result using an extra, named "org.openyolo.credential.delete.result".
+Additionally, the result code contained in that delete result MUST match the result code for the provider activity.

 An example save result could therefore be sent with the following code: